Gaurav17Joshi/contrast/_posts/2023-08-20-project-report.md

 > **2)** *The Importance of Documentation*

-While working on this project, I had to use a lot of different libraries and I realised that the documentation for these libraries is not always good (or maybe I am a bit too beginer to not understand obvious things :) ).
+While working on this project, I had to use a lot of different libraries and I realised that the documentation for these libraries is not always good (or maybe I am a bit too begineer level to not understand obvious things :) ).
 I had to go through the source code of these libraries to understand how to use them, and I realised that I should write good documentation for my code, so that other people don't have to go through the same trouble.

 > **3)** *Code and Compatability*

 In any program, we always make some package imports.
-Now these packages may have been written some time ago, and some times what you want to do with their code is quite different to what the developers had taken into account during the design that it breaks.
+Now these packages may have been written some time ago, and some times what you want to do with their code is quite different to what the developers had taken into account during the design, so your code breaks.

 This happened to me with JAX while making the windowed likelihood function.
 The plan was that the whole lightcurve may not have a QPO, and in that case, we will create a window (tmin to tmax), so that we consider that part to have the QPO, and the rest of the part was White Noise.
 Now, as it happened, Jax is a functional programming language and so it must know the sizes of all the arrays in the computation, but here we were slicing the lightcurve into undeterministic size (tmin and tmax are random variables).